edgi-govdata-archiving/ECHO-Pipeline/data-storer-dev/README.md

 ## How to Run:
 ### Running in Docker

+**NOTE**: If you use Docker Desktop, increase the limits of several resource allocations.
+We tested the containers with 8 CPU, 12 GB Memory limit, and 4 GB Swap size.
+This will prevent the Out of Memory errors.

 1. After verifying the containers are running, access the storer container's shell using the following command:
     ```bash
     docker compose -f dev-compose.yaml exec storer bash